nadavbh12/Retro-Learning-Environment/README.md

 $ make -j 4
 ```

-To install the python module:
+To install the python interface:

 ```
 $ pip install .